StrangeBeeCorp/docs/docs/includes/implications-cold-backup-restore.md

 !!! note "Cold vs. hot backups and restores"
     Before proceeding, ensure you fully understand [the implications of performing a cold backup and restore](/thehive/operations/backup-restore/cold-hot-backup-restore/).
-Though it requires downtime, it is the recommended approach for ensuring data integrity.
+This process requires stopping services but ensures data integrity.